 The table above contains forward-looking projections about our financial condition, results of operations, and business.
-These projections are subject to numerous assumptions, risks, and uncertainties that are discussed in the risk factors, including the on-going impact of the global pandemic.
+These projections are subject to numerous assumptions, risks, and uncertainties, which are discussed in Item 1A.
+Risk Factors.
 Because these projections are subject to risks and uncertainties, actual results may differ materially from those expressed or implied.
-See Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Measures" below for a discussion of the calculation of Cash Costs per Ounce and All-in Sustaining Costs per Ounce, which are non-GAAP measures.
+See Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Measures below for a discussion of the calculation of Cash Costs per Ounce and All-in Sustaining Costs per Ounce, which are non-GAAP measures.